Romain-6793/RomainClaudot_12_102022/README.md

 This project includes one endpoint that you will be able to use:

 - `http://localhost:3000/user/${userId}` - displays information from a user.
-This first endpoint includes the user id, user information (first name, last name and age), the current day's score (todayScore) and key data (calorie, macronutrient, etc.).
+This endpoint includes every information of the user that will be displayed on the main page.

 **Warning, currently only two users have been mocked.
 They have userId 12 and 18 respectively.**